Welcome to My Space

 Abstract

 Leveraging the Safegraph cellphone foot traffic data on recreational visits to 130k sites nationwide, we quantify the extent of avoidance behavior in outdoor recreation in response to wildfire smokes from 2018-2019.
-By exploring the year-over-year variation in smoke exposure and compare the visits with smoke days to visits without smoke days, our results show that wildfire smoke exposure is negatively associated with recreational visits and dwell times: a one standard deviation increase in weekly smoke exposure results in a 5.52% decrease in weekly visits and total dwell times.
-We also show that visibility reduction and public information about smoke are the underlying mechanisms of the smoke-recreation relationship.
-A stronger impact of wildfire smoke on recreational visits is noticeable during the early morning and late night, while there is minimal evidence of spatial substitution.
-Finally, a back-of-envelope calculation suggests recreational costs arising from the recent wildfire incidents in 2018-2019 are approximately 3.4 billion (in 2018 currency), which emphasizes the importance of considering social costs incurred in distant locations when formulating strategies for disaster mitigation and response.
+By utilizing the year-over-year variation in smoke exposure and an instrument approach, our results show that wildfire smoke exposure is main driver for the decrease in recreational visits and dwell times: a one standard deviation increase in weekly smoke exposure results in a 5-6% decrease in weekly visits and total dwell times.
+We show that visibility and odor, information about smoke, and past experience are the underlying mechanisms of the smoke-recreation relationship.
+We find some evidence of substitution across counties but limited shifts from outdoor to indoor activities.
+Visitors may adjust the timing of their visits within the month, with nighttime visits being more significantly affected.
+Finally, a back-of-envelope calculation suggests recreational costs arising from the recent wildfire incidents in 2018-2019 are approximately 8.1 billion (in 2018 currency), which emphasizes the importance of considering social costs incurred in distant locations when formulating strategies for disaster mitigation and response.

 Research